 The more data you have, the more confusion it will create in the final summary sheet.
 For example, if you are showing monthly sales reports from different categories and if the categories are too many, then we cannot see the full view of the summary in a single window frame.
 When the summary exceeds more than one window frame, then we need to scroll down or scroll across to see the other month’s numbers, so in such cases, it is a good idea to group the data.
 In this article, we will show you the ways of grouping data in excel.

 Too much of subcategory line items may be overwhelming to see and very complex to read; this adds to the chances of reading wrongly.
 The good thing is the excel flexible, and we can organize the data to the group to create a precise summary by adding PLUS or MINUS signs.

 Below is the summary of the monthly sales summary across different categories of the business.

-As you can see above we could see only two months summary in the single page view, to see other months summary we need to scroll right of the sheet to see other remaining months to see the summary but by grouping the data we can see in single page view like the below one.
+As you can see above, we could see only two months summary in the single page view.
+To see other months’ summary, we need to scroll right of the sheet to see other remaining months to see the summary, but by grouping the data, we can see in a single page view like the below one.